The Souffleur

-The Souffleur is a 2025 dark comedy film produced, written and directed by Gastón Solnicki.
+The Souffleur is a 2025 black comedy film produced, written and directed by Gastón Solnicki.
 Starring Willem Dafoe, Lilly Lindner, Claus Philipp and Stephanie Argerich.

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on 31 August 2025.

 Premise

-After managing an iconic hotel for thirty years, Lucius learns the building has been sold to a developer who intends to demolish and reimagine it.
+After managing an iconic hotel, the InterContinental Vienna for thirty years, Lucius learns the building has been sold to a developer who intends to demolish and reimagine it.